 On January 31, 2020, the Company was served with a putative class action lawsuit, Luke Davis and Julian Vargas, et al. v.
 Laboratory Corporation of America Holdings, filed in the U.S. District Court for the Central District of California.
 The lawsuit alleges that visually impaired patients are unable to use the Company's touchscreen kiosks at Company patient service centers in violation of the Americans with Disabilities Act and similar California statutes.
 The lawsuit seeks statutory damages, injunctive relief, and attorney's fees and costs.
 On March 20, 2020, the Company filed a Motion to Dismiss Plaintiffs' Complaint and to Strike Class Allegations.
 In August 2020, the Plaintiffs filed an Amended Complaint.
 On April 26, 2021, the Plaintiffs and the Company each filed Motions for Summary Judgment and the Plaintiffs filed a Motion for Class Certification.
 On May 23, 2022, the court entered an order granting Plaintiffs' Motion for Class Certification.
-On June 6, 2022, the Company filed a Petition for Permission to Appeal the Order Granting Class Certification.
+On June 6, 2022, the Company filed a Petition for Permission to Appeal the Order Granting Class Certification with the U.S. Court of Appeals for the Ninth Circuit.
+On September 22, 2022, the Ninth Circuit granted the Company's Petition for Permission to Appeal the Order Granting Class Certification.
 On February 8, 2024, the Ninth Circuit affirmed the trial court's decision to certify both a California damages class and a nationwide injunctive class.
 On March 25, 2024, the Company filed a Petition for Rehearing En Banc with the Ninth Circuit.
 On April 18, 2024, the Ninth Circuit denied the Petition for Rehearing En Banc.
-The Company will vigorously defend the lawsuit.
+On September 13, 2024, the